GabrielCode1-SyS/My-RPG-Game/README.md

-# My-RPG-Game
+This Python3 it's a mini project created by me because I wanted to try out how much python I learned for 1 week.

-This is the first game i created, because i wanted to try out how much python i learned in a week.
+Also, if you want the code to work you need to go and edit the file at the line 36 and 37.